khanson679/khanson679.github.io/hobbies/computer_stuff.md

 - Some programs may have Mac/Linux/Android versions even if not noted here, especially if they are new or poorly marketed.
-- On Linux, many of these kinds of programs are simply unnecessary as your distribution will include an adequate tool in the default install.
+- On Linux, many of these kinds of programs are simply unnecessary as your distribution will likely include an adequate tool in the default installation.

 {:.table}
 | Program | Description | Availability |